Arithmetic and Geometric Relations in Plato’s Metaphysics

 College of Arts and Sciences

 Stone, S. (2019, July 13).
-Arithmetic and geometric relations in Plato's metaphysics.
-Paper presented at the International Meeting of Philosophy and Mathematics in Plato at the École Normale Supérieure in Paris, France.
+Arithmetic and geometric relations in Plato's metaphysics [Paper presentation].
+International Meeting of Philosophy and Mathematics in Plato, École Normale Supérieure, Paris, France.